jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 ##### Asynchronous weapons:

-Here is a quick overview of the various asynchronous technologies that can be used to achieve such an architecture.
+Here is a quick overview of the various technologies that can be used to achieve such an architecture.
 It is not that usual to manipulate them directly, most of us will prefer to use an abstracted library for his favorite language as we will see later on.
-If you greetly interest in such internals, I highly suggest you to read the really famous [C10K problem post](http://www.kegel.com/c10k.html) or for instance this [post from George Y.](http://www.ulduzsoft.com/2014/01/select-poll-epoll-practical-difference-for-system-architects/)
+If you are greatly interested in such internals, I highly suggest you to read the really famous [C10K problem post](http://www.kegel.com/c10k.html) or for instance this [post from George Y.](http://www.ulduzsoft.com/2014/01/select-poll-epoll-practical-difference-for-system-architects/)

 ###### Proactor & reactor, edge triggered & level triggered:

 We should start with a bit of vocabulary that you may encounter if you are digging into event-driven architectures or [I/O multiplexing](https://en.wikipedia.org/wiki/Asynchronous_I/O).

 The base of every event-driven architecture consists of **operations** and **events**.
 Two patterns exists when it comes to mix both of these concepts.
 The first one, **Proactor**, is for me the easiest to grasp.
 As a user you initiate asynchronous operations, these operations will be performed soon or later by the underlying system.
 Most of the time these operations are **Input/Output operations** (I/O operations), but it can also be a timer for instance.
-Once the operations are done, you will receive **events** in a queue telling you which of your operations have been done and you can react accordingly.
+Once the operations are done, you will receive **events** in a queue telling you which of your operations are done and so that you can react accordingly.

 The second one, **Reactor**, is slightly more awkward.
 As a user you have the possibility to query the underlying system to know whether the operation you wish to do will be blocking due to the resource not being available, or not.
 By constantly **polling** the underlying system, you can wait for the right time to do a synchronous operation without blocking, the resource being available at that time.